-So in reality, a milestone-driven, needs-based approach to determine the right amount to raise in a seed round is to build a financial model, adjusting for real-world scenarios and considerations, adding a fudge factor, and accounting for optics.
+A milestone-driven, needs-based approach to determining the right amount to raise in a seed round requires building a financial model, adjusting for real-world scenarios and considerations, adding a fudge factor, and accounting for optics.

-But before you get that far, there is one additional factor to consider to determine the right amount of seed capital to raise: an honest reflection of your fundraising ability.
+But before you get that far, there is one additional factor to consider to determine the right amount of seed capital to raise: an honest reflection on your fundraising ability.

-There are numerous dimensions which can affect the capacity of an entrepreneur to fundraise, after all: experience, amount of traction in the business to date, industry category, geography, accelerator involvement, and so on.
+Numerous dimensions can affect an entrepreneur’s capacity to fundraise: experience in both depth and relevance, amount of traction in the business to date, industry category, geography, accelerator involvement, and so on.
 Fundraising is rarely easy, but it can be much less difficult for some than for others.

-So how do you consider these many factors, in particular your ability to fundraise as a founder, into a headline “target” for your seed fundraise deck?
+So how do you weave these many factors, especially your ability to fundraise as a founder, into a headline “target” for your seed fundraise deck?

 Let’s first consider a correlation between effort (on the x axis) resulting in more capital raised (y axis).